Grizzelbee/ioBroker.robonect/README.md

 It is possible to control the extensions GPIO 1, GPIO 2, OUT 1 and OUT 2 of the Robonect module.
 Requirement is that the mode of the extension is configured as "API" via the Robonect Web-UI.
 If for example LEDs are connected to OUT1, it is possible to switch them on in the night and off in the morning by setting Robonect.0.extension.out1.status to "true" or "false".

 ## Changelog

+### Work in progress
+* Swap Admin UI to V5
+* Find IP automatically or - at least - support FQDN in addition
+* Add Webserver for Push-Service API
+* Allow more than one mower

+### 1.0.0
+* (grizzelbee) Upd: Dependencies got updated
+* (grizzelbee) Upd: Some fixes to make adapter-checker happy
+* (grizzelbee) New: Dropped request.js since it's deprecated
+* (grizzelbee) Upd: Replaced request.js by axios.js for http requests

 ### 0.1.4
 * (braindead1) changed polling log level from info to debug
 * (braindead1) implemented polling of garage door status